Introduction and challenges

 In short, businesses need to combine short-term operational optimisation and medium-term structural transformation, in order to achieve significant long-term benefits.

 How we can help

 Argon & Co supports its clients around four major themes:

 - Operational excellence: develop ecological excellence practices in production, maintenance or waste management.
-Support these actions with advanced digital management solutions to reach further targets
+Support these actions with advanced digital management solutions and with an integrated management system (IDEX) to reach further targets

 - Sustainable footprint: consider the environmental and social impact in your industrial model and strategy in order to define a competitive, economical and sustainable target

 - Industrial ecology: identify and implement synergies with the surrounding professional and individual ecosystem for the recovery of heat, waste or co-products (reuse or recycle) in a circular economy logic